APCSPrinciples/GameController/README.md

 # Build a Mario Game Controller
-In this lab we will build a game controller.
-We'll use it to control a Mario character.
+In this lab we will build a game controller for a Mario game.

 ### Step 1: Build the circuit
 Our Game Controller will use the following parts:
-- One or more push buttons
+- Three (or more) push buttons
 - A 10KΩ resistor for each push button
 - Jumper wires